 SAVAI'I TRAVEL TIPS

-Savai'i is the raw island experience full of unknown treasures and local food delights, there is no where in the Pacific you might have a waterfall to yourself for the day, where you can have a bombing competitiion with the local kids at a village swimming hole, where you might stop to see the lava fields and end up eating hot ulu with some of the local women who bring you in from the hot sun..
+Savai'i is the unique island experience full of unknown treasures and local food delights, there are few places in the Pacific you might have a waterfall to yourself for the day, where you can have a bombing competitiion with the local kids at a village swimming hole, where you might stop to see the lava fields and end up eating hot ulu with some of the local women who bring you in from the hot sun..

 -